donuts-are-good/donuts-are-good/README.md

 # donuts-are-good
-accepting collabs and consults - independent devs and open source projects may contact for help
+accepting collabs and consults - independent devs and open source projects may contact for help - dh at reallyoffline dot com

 ## blog